 - You may choose to donate individually, as a group, a business or a school.

 - Save all your loose change until you have enough to sponsor a pipe!

 The pipe sponsorship form tells you all you need to know to complete a pipe sponsorship.
 There are still many different types and prices of pipe available to sponsor.

-In 2017 which is MK50 year to celebrate 50 years of Milton Keynes and 50 years since the Willis pipe organ was brought to Stony Stratford we are highlighting each month a different pipe that we are particularly encouraging people to sponsor.
-These will have a special MK50 certificate.
-Your pipe certificate will mention that the pipe was sponsored in MK50 year.
+In 2017 which was MK50 year to celebrate 50 years of Milton Keynes and 50 years since the Willis pipe organ was brought to Stony Stratford we highlighted each month a different pipe that we are particularly encouraging people to sponsor.
+These had a special MK50 certificate showing the pipe was sponsored in MK50 year.

 MK50 pipes of the month

 The November & December pipes of the month are an Advent and Christmas special collection and can be sponsored as Christmas gifts:

 Our Christmas special feature pipes which help make the Advent and Christmas music really beautiful to enhance the message of the season.

 - The 2ft Fifteenth in the Great organ are diapason pipes which give an effect of brilliance in any combination with other pipes.

 - The 22/3ft Nazard in the Choir organ is a beautiful solo flute sound which also can be used in combination with the Tierce and Piccolo pipes to create a cornet sound.